BigWheel92/Feedforward-Deep-Neural-Network/README.md

 -> Limitations:

-1. For now, Only tanh and sigmoid activation functions are supported in the hidden layers.
+1. For now, Only tanh, sigmoid, relu and leakyrelu activation functions are supported in the hidden layers.
 2. Only sigmoid activation function is supported in the output layer (Binary Classification).